 Purslane grows wildly worldwide and can grow in conditions that many plants wouldn’t thrive in, with full sun and sandy soil.
 Purslane thrives in poor soil!
 You’ll find it growing in the cracks of sidewalks, in fields, and on lawns.

-Both edible and medicinal, purslane leaves can be eaten raw, cooked, or pickled.
-Purslane leaves are very nutritious to use in smoothies or to thicken soups and stews.
+With both edible and herbal uses, purslane leaves can be eaten raw, cooked, or pickled.
+Purslane leaves are great for smoothies or thickening soups and stews.

 Purslane is a strong, well-growing, super plant that thrives in the worst conditions, which personally inspires me!